fembots-2k16/final/README.md

 # to do
-- [x] fix transform for fake amcl
-- [x] write transform for apriltag for homework5 explanation
-- [x] solve restarting exploration (by dummying an interrupt on simulation)
-- [x] get simulation to work with two robots... (kind of)
 - [ ] dummy out a finder that works with another robot
 - [ ] related work (read and summarize academically)
 - [ ] results from first iteration (get data? time to find?? distance/efficiency of hiding??)